Skip to main content

 M.S. ’18 Psychology, Ph.D.
 '21 Psychology

-Shannon is a neuroscience teaching professor in the Department of Psychology at Arizona State University, where she teaches statistics, Neuroscience of Learning, Biopsychology, Neuroanatomy, and Drugs and Behavior.
+Shannon is an assistant teaching professor at Arizona State University.
 Her professional interests include the biology of sex differences.

 M.S. ’20 Psychology, Ph.D.
 '24 Psychology

-Holley is a trauma treatment-focused postdoctoral fellow at the White River Junction VA Medical Center in Hartford, Vermont.
+Holley is a postdoctoral fellow at the White River Junction VA Medical Center.
+Her clinical interests include evidence-based psychotherapy, rural mental health care, PTSD treatment, and exposure-based therapies.

 Hannah Prassel McGee